nest/nestml/doc/syntax.md

 ### Control structures

-NESTML supports loop- and conditional control-structures.
+To control the flow of executioon, NESTML supports loops and conditionals.

 #### Loops